Means of Protection

 Two MOP Level (2xMOP): Enhanced insulation (double or reinforced insulation) is present, in case the first level of MOP fails.

-A PC-based medical device used with patients should meet 2xMOPP requirements.
-This can be achieved using a power supply rated to 1xMOPP plus an isolation transformer, but the transformer can be a bulky added expense.
-A smaller, easier solution is to use a power supply rated to 2xMOPP.
+A PC-based medical device used with patients should meet 2xMOPP requirements. using a power supply rated to 1xMOPP plus an isolation transformer can get you there.
+However, transformers can be bulky and add expense.
+Using a power supply rated to 2xMOPP is a smaller, easier solution.

 Protection in Medical Power Supplies

-All power supplies meet safety standards of some sort, but those used in medical electrical equipment (whether in hospitals, clinics, or home healthcare settings) must meet a strict MOP requirements to prevent shock hazards.
+All power supplies meet safety standards of some sort.
+However, those used in medical electrical equipment (whether in hospitals, clinics, or home healthcare settings) must meet strict MOP requirements to prevent shock hazards.

 The safest choice is to use a certified medical power supply that meets the 2xMOPP standard.